sw00/sett.sh/content/posts/2019/03/a-knowledge-workers-toolkit.md

   made cheaper or more expensive?

 * **Relational**: are there traits that make certain things belong together or interact?
+Are they fuzzy and probabilistic, or concrete and deterministic?

 These are just some general things that may be useful to think about when approaching a problem.
-They are incomplete and this is not an exhaustive list but I've often found some of them helpful when applied deliberately to a problem.
+They are incomplete and this is not an exhaustive list but I've often found some of them helpful when applied prudently in problem-solving.
 In future posts, I hope to expand on specific models that I've used to make sense of phenomena I've encountered in software development.
-Hopefully, they will useful or at least entertaining.
+Hopefully, they will useful or at least entertaining to explore.

 [^value]: And does it retain value or will it diminish?